Common Cowparsnip

 Along with Elkweed (Frasera speciosa), another giant mountain wildflower can be found here in Arizona, the Common Cowparsnip (Heracleum maximum).
-Common Cowparsnips can reach 8 feet (2.4 m) tall, and their large leaves are divided into three maple-like leaflets.
+Common Cowparsnips can reach 8 feet (2.4 m) tall, and their large leaves are ternate with three maple-like main lobes.

 Like other plants in the Carrot Family (Apiaceae), Common Cowparsnip flowers are in umbels at the top of hollow stems, but its flower umbels are unusually large, from 6 to 12 inches (15 to 30 cm) across.